-18.9.1 The awarding of the qualification shall only be approved after the student produces sufficient evidence to show that he/she has submitted an article from the study to an accredited journal, or has an accepted full paper in national or international conference proceedings that meet the Department of Higher Education and Training (DHET)'s criteria for credit-bearing proceedings, or a registered patent or an art exhibition.
+18.10.1 The awarding of the qualification shall only be approved after the student produces sufficient evidence to show that he/she has submitted an article from the study to an accredited journal (and that it has been accepted to be subjected to review) or has an accepted full paper in national or international conference proceedings that meet the Department of Higher Education and Training's (DHET) criteria for credit-bearing proceedings, or a registered patent, or an art exhibition.
 Evidence must be submitted together with the final copies of the study.
-On receipt of evidence that the candidate has met one of these requirements, the supervisor, HoD and Faculty Dean will append their signatures to form LS 218.1.
+On receipt of evidence that the candidate has met one of these requirements, the supervisor, HoD, and faculty dean will append their signatures to form LS 215.

-18.10 Coursework master's
+18.11 Coursework master's

-- 18.10.1 The awarding of the qualification shall only be approved after the student has successfully completed and passed all the taught modules for the programme, including the mini-dissertation component, with at least a 50% pass.
-The mini dissertation shall be assessed by two external examiners, who must have doctoral qualifications relevant to the essence of the research for each student. - 18.10.2 The supervisor and co-supervisor do not form part of the formal assessment panel, but complete jointly, if applicable, a report on the NQF learning outcomes.
+- 18.11.1 The awarding of the qualification shall only be approved after the student has successfully completed and passed all the taught modules for the programme, including the mini-dissertation component, with at least a 50% pass.
+The mini-dissertation shall be assessed by two external examiners, who must have doctoral qualifications relevant to the essence of the research for each student. - 18.11.2 The supervisor and co-supervisor do not form part of the formal assessment panel, but complete jointly, if applicable, a report on the NQF learning outcomes.
 This report will give evidence of how the candidate meets the requirements at NQF level 9.
-This report does not contribute to the final mark for the study.
+This report does not contribute to the final mark of the study.